Unity-Technologies/com.unity.multiplayer.docs/releases/transport/transport-2-0-0.md

 ### New features

 - Preliminary WebSocket support.
-To have a `NetworkDriver` use WebSockets, create it with the appropriate network interface (e.g. `NetworkDriver.Create(new WebSocketNetworkInterface())`).
+To have a `NetworkDriver` use WebSockets, create it with the appropriate network interface (for example, `NetworkDriver.Create(new WebSocketNetworkInterface())`).
 To enable TLS support, create the driver with `NetworkSettings` configured with `WithSecureClientParameters`/`WithSecureServerParameters` (on the client, only the hostname needs to be provided).
 - `NetworkSettings.WithSecureClientParameters` and `NetworkSettings.WithSecureServerParameters` now have versions where the certificates and hostnames are provided as normal strings, instead of fixed strings.

 ### Changes